Advanced models optimization¶

-At any time while DSS is grid-searching, you can choose to interrupt the optimization.
-DSS will finish the current grid point it is evaluating, and will train and evaluate the model on the “best hyperparameters found so far”.
+At any time while DSS is searching, you can choose to interrupt the optimization.
+DSS will finish the current point it is evaluating, and will train and evaluate the model on the “best hyperparameters found so far”.

 If you have selected several hyperparameters for DSS to test, during training, DSS will show a graph of the evolution of the best cross-validation scores found so far.
 DSS only shows the best score found so far, so the graph will show “ever-improving” results, even though the latest evaluated model might not be good.
 If you hover over one of the points, you’ll see the evolution of hyperparameter values that yielded an improvement.

-In the right part of the charts, you see final test scores for completed models (models for which the grid-search phase is done)
+In the right part of the charts, you see final test scores for completed models (models for which the hyperparameter-search phase is done)